Excel NORMSINV (Table of Contents)

 - Drag the values to get the exact result which is shown below.

-- As we can see in the above screenshot, we have calculated the NORMAL distribution from the mean and standard deviation.
+- As shown in the above screenshot, we calculated the NORMAL distribution from the mean and standard deviation.
 Now let’s see what will be the inverse of NORMAL distribution by applying the NORMSINV, which is shown below.

-- Here we can see that Value Zero (0) has a standard deviation of 7.
+- Here, Value Zero (0) has a standard deviation of 7.

-Applying scattered graph to take a look at how the left and right curve appears.
+Applying scattered graph to look at how the left and right curve appears.

 - First, select the data and the Normal column.